-In a major victory for our clients and all young people in foster care, a New York State Appellate Court, in an unanimous opinion, barred child welfare agencies from using arrest warrants to return young people back into foster care.
+In a major victory for our clients and all young people in foster care, a New York State Appellate Court, in a unanimous opinion, barred child welfare agencies from using arrest warrants to return young people to foster care.
 “We cannot endorse the legality of this practice,” the court said in its May 6th decision, finding that New York’s Family Courts lacked the legal authority to issue these warrants.

 This decision effectively ends this decades-old practice, which wrongly criminalized vulnerable young people who are overwhelmingly Black and Latinx.

 Lawyers For Children filed an amicus brief in support of a lawsuit challenging the NYC Administration for Children’s Services’ (ACS) use of these arrest warrants, citing the wide-ranging harm on children in foster care.

 In its decision, the Court acknowledged LFC’s amicus brief saying, “an arrest record, even if not correlating with a criminal record, could have future adverse ramifications for employment or otherwise.
 Moreover, there is also the potential trauma that an arrest, especially if coupled with handcuffs or other restraints, may pose for an already fragile child.”

 LFC Executive Director Karen Freedman hailed the victory: